kevindelord/UIImage-Autoresize/README.md

     [UIImage imageNamed: @"background.png" ];

 The code will `automatically` load an image corresponding to the current device.

-You do NOT need to specify any file extension.
+You do NOT need to specify any custom file extension.
 If you do, the library will ignore its own methods and only load the file you are asking for.

 ## Rotating screen: Portrait & Landscape modes

 When dealing with multiple interface orientations, an application might need different backgrounds.
 One for the portrait mode and another one for the landscape.

 With `UIImage+Autoresize` and its naming convention you could even use the same asset name in the code.
 The displayed picture will simply change by implementing the folloying methods in your view controller: